 Mostly, I remember two of the dishes — raw cold shrimp (which neither my husband or I would eat so I was terribly embarrassed that she had spent so much $$ on it) and the chicken tetrazzini.
 I asked for the recipe for that one.

 That was 23 years or so ago, and of course her recipe did not call for an Instant Pot.
 I’ve been making it for years on the stove top.
 Cook the chicken, cook the pasta, cook the cheese sauce.
 It takes forever, and the recipe makes enough to feed fifteen people or so.
-I usually only make it when I’m with my extended family, (because it makes so much) or when I want to take a meal to a friend who just had a baby or something – in which case I would keep half for our family and we would both still have leftovers.
-Its also really good with leftover turkey, so sometimes we do that after holidays.
+I usually only make it when I’m with my extended family (because it makes so much), or when I want to take a meal to a friend who just had a baby – in which case I would keep half for our family and we would both still have leftovers.
+It’s also really good with leftover turkey, so sometimes we do that after holidays.

 Click the little printer icon for a printable version of Instant Pot Chicken Tetrazzini!

 - Cook Time: 10 Minutes

 - Total Time: 13 minutes

 Chicken and Pasta

 - 1/2 Box Spaghetti ((half of a one pound box) A little more should work fine if you need a bit more for your family.)

 - 3 Tablespoons Butter,